Equestrian Center Frequently Asked Questions

 In addition to each rider’s normal lesson schedule, each team will practice at least once a week.
 Each team will practice more immediately prior to large competitions.
 Practices are based on each individual team member’s academic schedule.
 Members of the hunter seat equitation team are required to take a physical education riding class.
-Dressage team members are not required to take a physical education class, but must ride at least once a week in addition to practice.
+Dressage and Western team members are not required to take a physical education class, but must ride at least once a week in addition to practice.

 Can I be on another team and still be on the equitation

 or dressage team?
 The crew team, for example.